 2. A thread that matches the hair color (doesn’t need to be exact).
 Use a thicker thread, not a fine embroidery thread).

 3. Jewelry findings for ends.
-We like getting ones that are made for leather cords.
+We like getting ones that are made for leather cords – like this one.

 1. Gather hair and rubber band it.
 Clean hair well, but don’t use conditioner (will make the hair too slick).
 Allow hair to dry thoroughly (a few days) to prevent mold.